Dmajster/college_homework_computer_graphics/README.md

 # Computer Graphics (Računalniška grafika)

 ## Description
-homework solutions for my 2nd year course of Computer graphics at University of Ljubljana Faculty of Computer and Information science.
+Homework solutions for my 2nd year course of Computer graphics at University of Ljubljana Faculty of Computer and Information science.

 ## Demos
 You can see & try the solution for Homework 1 at the following link.